Reimius/xia_online/README.md

 Most images are copyright of Far Off Games, please see their main site for License information.

-Do not use any images without express permission.

 To run, just download the whole project and open game.html in Google Chrome